sensejs/sensejs/website/docs/overview/injection.md

 ## Using the `Timer` Component

-The instance of `Timer` can be injected as a parameter to any class that instantiated by SenseJS.
-It can also be injected to method of class when the method is invoked by SenseJS.
+The instance of `Timer` can be injected as a parameter to any class instantiated by SenseJS.
+It can also be injected to the params of a class method when invoked by SenseJS.

 ### Inject to the `HelloWorldController`